ezweave/pretty-functional/chapters/one/one.md

 Remember Scala and the annotation for tail recursion?

-JavaScript _does_ support tail calls, and tail calls aren't even only the domain of recursion.
-Simply put, a tail call (wherein we don't add to the call stack unecessary frames), is _any_ function that calls another function on a return:
+JavaScript _does_ support tail calls (as a language spec, but I'll get to that in a bit), and tail calls aren't even only the domain of recursion.
+Simply put, a tail call (wherein we don't add to the call stack unnecessary frames), is _any_ function that calls another function on a return:

 ```js